StefanZander/lecture_notes/smw/skript/html/docs/index.md

 <!-- Stand: 2019-03-18 -->

-The following pages contain information about
+The following pages contain information about ...

 * the module's main educational contents,
-* course milestones to achieve in order to successfully pass the course,
+* course milestones that need to be achieved in order to successfully pass the course,
-* instructions for successfully completing the practical part.
+* instructions for successfully completing the group project.

 !!! info "Infos zum Blockkurs im Sommersemester 2026"
     Im Sommersemester 2026 wird die Lehrveranstaltung als **2-wöchiger Blockkurs** vor Ort an der h_da angeboten.